 BTC fans may try to dismiss BCH with the phrase "the market has spoken".
 The market never stops speaking, otherwise it would be possible to provide the timestamp when it stopped and the final price ratio between BTC and BCH at that time.
-The haters' need to constantly make these claims is indicative they remain hyper aware of BCH and worried about its challenger status for the Bitcoin title, and simply raises curiosity in outsiders who can see through insecure attempts to margainalise it as "bcash" and the contradiction between perpetually recurring claims that BCH is dead and its continued existence.
+The haters' need to constantly make these claims is indicative they remain hyper aware of BCH and worried about its challenger status for the Bitcoin title.
+This animosity creates Streisand Effect and raises curiosity in outsiders who can see through insecure attempts to margainalise it as "bcash" plus the contradiction between perpetually recurring claims that BCH is dead and its continued existence.

 See also: Can BCH flip BTC?

 See also: Is Bitcoin Cash (BCH) the real Bitcoin?